Physical Education

 It is important we consider all areas that may impact on pupils’ positive engagement with PE.

 - In PE, children will study four areas of sport.
-These include: Gymnastics,
+These include: Gymnastics, Athletics, Games and Dance.

 - Within PE lessons, children will adopt skills they can apply to competitive situations many different outdoor activities.